LE10EENFAIT/Grammar-Algorithms/README.md

 ['ø', 'ø', 'ø', 'ø', 'ø', [P], 'ø', [PP]]
 ['ø', 'ø', 'ø', 'ø', 'ø', 'ø', [Det], [NP]]
-['ø', 'ø', 'ø', 'ø', 'ø', 'ø', 'ø', [N]] the kids opened the box on the floor is in the grammar
+['ø', 'ø', 'ø', 'ø', 'ø', 'ø', 'ø', [N]]
+'the kids opened the box on the floor' is in the grammar
 ```